 Buy-to-let mortgage guide Buy-to-let mortgages - get the best deal

-Its's essential to do your research before going ahead with a buy-to-let mortgage.
+Its's essential to do your research before taking out a buy-to-let mortgage.
 You need to be confident that your rental income will comfortably cover your mortgage and all your other expenses.
 Lenders will expect to see evidence that your expected rent will cover your mortgage payments by at least 125%.

-It should also be seen as a long term investment.
-Over the long term house prices are likely to increase but in the short term they could fall or stay the same.
-No-one knows with any certainty what will happen to house prices in the future.
+A buy-to-let property should also be seen as a long-term investment.
+Over the long term, house prices are likely to increase but in the short term they could fall or stay the same.
+No one knows with any certainty what will happen to house prices in the future.

 Buy-to-let mortgages - landlord expenses

 When calculating whether buy-to-let is right for you make sure you include all of the costs involved in letting out a property:

 Maintenance costs: These will vary depending on the property but you should budget for costs of about £250 a year, if you have insurance.

 Refurbishment costs: Every few years it is likely you will need to redecorate or refurbish parts of the property for example putting in new bathroom fixtures.
 You should budget for costs of around £2,000 over five years.